 - the Prayer in the Garden of Gethsemane

 What does Passover have to do with Jesus?

 On Monday in Easter week, the Savior went with his disciples and saw an unripe fig tree; although it was the time of the roads, it had no fruit.
 Also, just by the word of now, let there be no fruit in you, and the fig tree withered away.
 We could consider the last testimony, the last reinforcement, that he showed to his disciples and us.
 Because John the Baptist also said that the ax is at the tree’s root, any tree that does not bear fruit will be cut down and thrown into the fire.
 Thus giving us a lesson in Easter Week to bring fruit to God.

 Passover connects with Jesus because He was being caught and crucified for the whole world this week.

 Also, the Great Week of Easter is the most spiritually intense week of the Church year.
 The Church makes for the faithful in terms of our efforts and mediation.
 It is the week when the faithful prepare to receive the light of the Resurrection.
-It is the week of beautiful ancient rites and customs to be observed from Palm Sunday.
+It is the week of beautiful ancient rites and customs from Palm Sunday.
 The moment of Jesus’ entry into Jerusalem until His Resurrection and even on Easter Sunday.
 It is a holy, blessed week in which fasting must be kept strictly, and Easter preparations are done as they should be.